Empower Your Practice

 • Pros: Social media integration, easy to use, affordable, Google Calendar sync.

-• Cons: No SOAP notes, limited GDPR compliance for clinical data.
+• Cons: No SOAP notes, limited HIPAA compliance for clinical data.

 1. Reservio is aimed at small studios and independent practitioners.
 It provides scheduling, client records, email and SMS reminders, and a booking page.
 The platform is well-reviewed on Capterra and Trustpilot for ease of use.